 Teeth support faces and the bite determines the shape of the face and the shape of the facial profile.
 Most people do not understand that dentistry is the key to preventing premature aging because dentistry supplies the hard tooth structure that supports the lips and cheeks.
 Bite Reconstruction dentistry determines the length of the patients face and the shape of the face.
 Many patients do no understand that small looking chins are a result of deep overbites.
 Dr. Sam Muslin’s Face Lift Dentistry® treatment will improve the position of the chin with his non-invasive, non-surgical overbite correction methods.
 Faces look younger for the rest of the patient’s life because the teeth will be there to support the face.

-The first course of treatment for him was to extract the hopeless teeth and graft his jawbone with Bio Oss (an osteoconductive bone substitute).
+The first course of treatment for him was to extract the hopeless teeth, graft his jawbone with Bio Oss (an osteoconductive bone substitute), and treat the gum disease.
 Bone grafting preserves the size of the jawbone after an extraction.
 Without bone grafting, the jawbone shrinks down too much as the socket collapses.
 Temporary fixed dental bridges were placed the same day of the tooth extractions so the patient never went without teeth.
 He pointed out that his "temporary dental bridges looked better than his natural teeth!"

 After the patient healed from the extractions, he decided to go through with the complete mouth reconstruction combined with the Dental Face Lift®.
 Full mouth and bite reconstruction completely restored his facial balance and TMJ comfort.
 His speech has improved as he can pronounce his words more clearly due to the alignment of his teeth and jaws.
 He did not need dental implants since all of the missing teeth were replaced with fixed porcelain dental bridges.
 His porcelain bridges look great and he feels safe in knowing that some of Dr. Muslin's patients have had their porcelain dental bridges last over 25 years without a problem.